Miriam Mutebi to mentor women into breast cancer surgery field

 She champions education and women empowerment and training, especially in surgery.
 She aims to mentor women into surgery and improve women’s health and surgical care on the continent.
 This involves offering female surgeons the much-needed support to excel in their career.

-The Kianda School alumna describes her best moments as being able to walk with a patient through a treatment and recovery journey and seeing them get on with their lives again.
+She describes her best moments of her job as being able to walk with a patient through a treatment and recovery journey and seeing them get on with their lives again.
 And the worst is when a patient fails to do well and the disease worsens.

-Her achievements include extensive research geared towards improving the management and treatment of breast cancer.
-In 2019, she, alongside Mr Radovan Boca, pioneered the 'Deep Inferior Epigastric Perforator' (DIEP) flap in East Africa.
-DIEP is a breast reconstruction procedure that involves harvesting flesh from a patient and making her a breast, especially those who have had mastectomy.
+Some of the Kianda School alumna’s achievements are extensive research geared towards improving the management and treatment of breast cancer patients.
+In 2019, she pioneered the introduction of 'Deep Inferior Epigastric Perforator' (DIEP) flap in East Africa.
+DIEP is a breast reconstruction procedure that involves harvesting flesh and making a breast for them, especially those who have had mastectomy.

 Dr Mutebi has impressive academic qualifications, including a Bachelor of Medicine and Surgery from the University of Nairobi (2004).
 She has a Master’s in Medicine (Surgery) from Aga Khan University and an MSc in Clinical Epidemiology from Weill Cornell University, New York, and a Master’s in Clinical Epidemiology and Health Systems Research from Weill Cornell University, with a focus on understanding the barriers to the diagnosis and treatment for women with cancers in Africa, thus designing barrier-mitigating interventions.